apache/geode/geode-apis-compatible-with-redis/README.md

   --name=<serverName> \
   --locators=<locatorPort> \
   --compatible-with-redis-port=<compatibleWithRedisPort> \
-  --compatible-with-redis-bind-address=<compatibleWithRedisBindAddress> \
+  --compatible-with-redis-bind-address=<compatibleWithRedisBindAddress>
-  --compatible-with-redis-password=<compatibleWithRedisPassword>
 ```

-If any of the options `compatible-with-redis-bind-address`, `compatible-with-redis-password`, or `compatible-with-redis-port` are included, a Geode server with APIs compatible with Redis will be started.
+If any of the options `compatible-with-redis-bind-address`, `compatible-with-redis-username`, or `compatible-with-redis-port` are included, a Geode server with APIs compatible with Redis will be started.

 - Replace `<serverName>` with the name of your server.